Governing Board of the American Institute of Physics

 Mr. Barton reviewed the reasons why it was felt desirable to continue the Review of Scientific Instruments and after discussion it was voted unanimously

-That contrary to the understanding at the time of March 1, 1946 meeting, the board approves the recommendation of the Executive Committee that the Review of Scientific Instruments be continued.
+That contrary to the understanding at the time of the March 1, 1946 meeting, the board approves the recommendation of the Executive Committee that the Review of Scientific Instruments be continued.

 (The meeting adjourned for lunch at 12:30 p.m. and reconvened at 1:40 p.m.)